SoloFinanceHub

 I’ve actually charged this fee exactly twice in 4 years.
 Both times, the client immediately paid the original amount and we waived the fee.

 The fee isn’t really about collecting extra money.
 It’s a professional signal that your payment terms are real, not suggestions.
+The psychological impact is significant:

 Enforcing Your Terms